Free Things to Do in Thimphu

 Must-see spots that don't cost a penny.

-Buddha Dordenma Overlook Free
+Buddha Dordenma viewpoint Free

 Centenary Farmers Market Free